 Reckless driving in Virginia, in accordance with the law, is regarded as a very serious offense and offenders are highly advised to contact and/or hire an attorney at law for assistance.

-Virginia’s reckless driving penalties are defined under the Regulation of Traffic Code specifically, statute § 46.2-862 – Exceeding speed limit.
-In accordance with this law, any person that drives a motor vehicle on a highway at a speed of twenty miles per hour or more in excess of the given speed limit will be guilty of reckless driving.
+Virginia’s rashly operating vehicle penalties are defined under the Regulation of Traffic Code specifically, statute § 46.2-862 – Exceeding speed limit.
+In accordance with this law, any person that drives a motor vehicle on a highway at a speed of twenty miles per hour or more in excess of the given speed limit will be guilty of rash operation vehicle.
 The penalties on the other hand slightly vary in terms of whether the driver has exceeded the speed limit recklessly for the first time or has been regularly exceeding it.

 In most situations, reckless driving is regarded as a class one misdemeanour in accordance with the laws of Virginia.
-The penalties related to reckless driving are enlisted below.
+The penalties related to rash operation vehicle are enlisted below.

 - Jail time for a period not exceeding a period of one year;